Lakelezz/audiopus_sys/README.md

 `OPUS_LIB_DIR` to point to the directory in which your Opus lies.
 Be aware that using an Opus other than version 1.3 may not work.

+# Generating The Binding
+If you want to generate the binding yourself, you can use the `generate_binding`-feature.

+Be aware, `bindgen` requires Clang and its `LIBCLANG_PATH` environment variable to be specified.

 # Installation
 Add this to your `Cargo.toml`: